tacaswell/tacaswell.github.io/content/practical-coroutines.md

 2. The first `.send()` runs the coroutine up to the first `yield` and sends the right hand side out.
 The value of the first `.send` _must_ be `None` because there is no way to access the value passed in.
-3. The coroutine is suspendend until the next `send()`.
+3. The coroutine is suspended until the next `send()`.
 The value pass to the second `send()` is assigned to the left hand side of the `yield` expression.
 4. The coroutine runs until the next `yield` and sends out the right hand side.
 We then go back to step 3 until there are no more `yield` expressions in the coroutine.